AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/commerce-churn.md

 ---
 # Churn Rate

-In this topic article, we demonstrate how to calculate a **churn rate** for your **commerce customers**.
+In this topic, we demonstrate how to calculate a **churn rate** for your **commerce customers**.
 Unlike SaaS or traditional subscription companies, commerce customers typically do not have a concrete **"churn event"** to show you that they should no longer count toward your active customers.
 For this reason, the below instructions allow you to define a customer as "churned" based upon a determined amount of time passing since their last order.

 ![](../../assets/Churn_rate_image.png)

 Many customers want assistance in starting to conceptualize what **timeframe** they should use based upon their data.
-If you want to use historical customer behavior to define this **churn timeframe**, you may want to familiarize yourself with the [defining churn](../analysis/define-cust-churn.md) Analysis Library article.
+If you want to use historical customer behavior to define this **churn timeframe**, you may want to familiarize yourself with the [defining churn](../analysis/define-cust-churn.md) article.
 Then, you can use the results in the formula for churn rate in the below instructions.

 ## Calculated Columns